 We have signed up to the Mindful Employer initiative, which is run by Workways.
 This is a long term pledge and with the right support, people with mental health issues can and do stay in work and can be a real asset to our business.

-We have a statutory duty to provide comprehensive healthcare within the resources available to it.
+We have a statutory duty to provide comprehensive healthcare within the resources available.
 This legal requirement means some hard choices have to be made.
 Not all treatments can be provided by the NHS.
-Further information on what treatments we do and do not routinely fund can be found in our treatment policies.
+Information on what treatments we do and do not routinely fund can be found in our treatment policies.

 An individual funding request is an application to fund healthcare which falls outside the range of services and treatments which are routinely commissioned.
 These requests are considered by a panel which considers evidence of clinical and cost effectiveness, as well as equity for the whole population.